 Approval of Technical Specifications and Technical reports by TSG shall normally be by consensus.
+During the development of consensus, comments and objections should be considered using fair, impartial, open, and transparent processes.

 Where consensus cannot be achieved in the TSG a vote to approve may be taken.